 Your output, which is controlled explicitly by your code.

-All code provided to us through either through uploading the code or writing the code directly in the UI gets uploaded directly to S3.
+All code provided to us through either uploading the code or writing the code directly in the UI gets uploaded directly to S3.
 If code for a specific Vessel is ever updated, the old version of the code gets routinely wiped every 7 days.

-All credentials provided to the application as Environment Variables are both encrypted at rest and
+All credentials provided to the application as Environment Variables are both encrypted at rest and at the application level.